di-unipi-socc/FogMon/README.md

 8365/UDP assolo

 ## Example execution on 5 nodes
-Lets call the 5 nodes A, B, C, D, E and their ip IP_A, IP_B,..., IP_E.
+Let's call the 5 nodes A, B, C, D, E and their ip IP_A, IP_B,..., IP_E.

-First run one of the nodes (A) as a default leader
+First run one of the nodes (A) as a default _Leader_
 ```
 docker run -it --net=host fogmon --leader
 ```